silvacms/documentation/source/silva/buildout/upgrade.rst

 Silva 2.2 upgrade notes
 -----------------------

 First install Silva using buildout.
-After, *before* starting your instance, run ``zodbupdate`` on every database you have:
+After, *before* starting your Zope instance, run ``zodbupdate`` on every database you have:

 .. code-block:: sh